DanielKispert/JSONEditor/README.md

 e.g. if you have a person object with name: <personname> and then somewhere else you would like to enter that as well then you can use <personname> again.
 Any string in <> will be assumed to be a variable and can be filled out by the json editor.
 That allows you to do predetermined mass-replacement!

+# Icons

+This project is using the google material icons (https://fonts.google.com/icons?icon.set=Material+Icons), which are licensed under the Apache License.
+You can find the license in the resources folder or in their Github repository (https://github.com/google/material-design-icons/blob/master/LICENSE).